AntQua/Predicting_Taxi_Tips_NYC/README.md

 ## Project Overview

-This project aims to predict the amount of tips given by passengers to taxi drivers in New York City.
-The project uses data from the New York City Taxi and Limousine Commission (TLC), which oversees taxi services in the city.
-By building machine learning models, we can provide better insights into the factors influencing tipping behavior, enabling taxi drivers and service platforms to offer enhanced services to their customers.
-The project utilizes data exploration, regression modeling, and machine learning techniques to achieve accurate predictions.
+The goal of this project was to build multiple models, including a **multiple linear regression** and a **random forest model**, to predict whether a taxi rider would leave a high gratuity (>20%) or not (<20%).
+The project utilized data from **yellow taxi trips taken in New York City during 2017**.
+After rigorous data exploration and model building, the **final random forest model achieved 86% accuracy and 72% precision** in predicting generous tippers.
+Key factors influencing tipping behavior included the **duration, distance, and cost of the trip**, which were found to be the most important features in distinguishing high tippers from low tippers.

 ## Business Understanding